microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 After a flush completes, all clients are notified of the flush and the new chunk root resulting from that flush.
 They can then update their in-memory copies of the tree, update caches, etc. The flushing itself can be performed by an elected client (e.g. the oldest client, or the result of some other heuristic decided via the Fluid quorum APIs, etc.) which performs a flush periodically, notifying all clients when each flush completes via a special "flush op" that contains the new chunk root.
 Because flushes happen in the background and take time to complete, care must be taken to ensure that flushes are synchronized correctly in the case where the elected client changes during an ongoing flush.
 It's possible for two flushes to start concurrently, in which case the second one to finish will be conflicted; if it were to complete, it would incorrectly overwrite data in the first flush.
 By tagging each flush op with some metadata about when the flush began, clients can know whether it is correct to adopt the state in the flush op (which is the case when _no other flush ops were sequenced in the interim_).

-> More precisely, a flush op is valid if and only if there are no other flush ops sequenced between the latest `sequence number` delivered to the client at the start of the flush, and the `sequence number` of the flush op itself.
-(Conceptually this is the `reference sequence number` of the flush, but it is not to be confused with the reference sequence number of the flush _op_ because the flush begins some time before the flush op is sent).
+> More precisely, a flush op is valid if and only if there are no other flush ops sequenced between the latest [sequence number](#glossary) delivered to the client at the start of the flush, and the sequence number of the flush op itself.
+(Conceptually this is the [reference sequence number](#glossary) of the flush, but it is not to be confused with the reference sequence number of the flush _op_ because the flush begins some time before the flush op is sent).
 For example, a conflicted scenario might resolve like this:
 > 1. Client A, the elected flushing client, begins a flush.
 At that time, the latest sequence number delivered to Client A is 10.
 > 2. Client B is elected to be the new flushing client
 > 3. Client B begins a flush.
 At that time, the latest sequence number delivered to Client B is 10.
-> 4. Both Client A and Client B receive the next five ops, their latest known sequence numbers are now both **15**.
+> 4. Both Client A and Client B receive the next five ops, their latest known sequence numbers are now both `15`.
-> 5. Client A's flush finishes uploading, so Client A submits an flush op that contains a handle to the new chunk root and the reference sequence number **10** (_not_ **15**).
+> 5. Client A's flush finishes uploading, so Client A submits an flush op that contains a handle to the new chunk root and the reference sequence number `10` (_not_ `15`).
-> 6. The server sequences Client A's flush op with sequence number **16**.
+> 6. The server sequences Client A's flush op with sequence number `16`.
-> 7. Client B's flush finishes uploading, so Client B submits a flush op that contains a handle to the new chunk root and the reference sequence number **10**.
+> 7. Client B's flush finishes uploading, so Client B submits a flush op that contains a handle to the new chunk root and the reference sequence number `10`.
-> 8. The server sequences Client B's flush op with sequence number **17**.
+> 8. The server sequences Client B's flush op with sequence number `17`.
-> 9. Client A receives the op with sequence number **16** which is its flush op.
+> 9. Client A receives the op with sequence number `16` which is its flush op.
 It acknowledges the new chunk state, updating its caches and evicting edits from its log that are now unnecessary.
-> 10. Client B receives the op with sequence number **16** which is Client A's flush op.
+> 10. Client B receives the op with sequence number `16` which is Client A's flush op.
 Like Client A, it acknowledges the new chunk state.
 However, Client B also now knows that the flush it attempted earlier is conflicted, because the flush op from Client A was sequenced before it.
 It decides to begin a new flush based off of the new state.
-> 11. Both Client A and Client B receive the op with sequence number **17**, which is Client B's flush op.
-They both recognize that the flush is conflicted, because the reference sequence number it included is **10**, but there has been another flush op (Client A's, at **16**) sequenced between **10** and the current sequence number **17**.
+> 11. Both Client A and Client B receive the op with sequence number `17`, which is Client B's flush op.
+They both recognize that the flush is conflicted, because the reference sequence number it included is `10`, but there has been another flush op (Client A's, at `16`) sequenced between `10` and the current sequence number `17`.
 This makes it evident that Client B's flush started before it knew about the most recent flush op from Client A, so both Client A and Client B ignore the op.

 ## Random Reads

 The performance of cold reads is analogous to that of flushes.
 Given only the root chunk of a tree, reading a leaf of that tree requires walking down to the leaf and downloading all chunks along the way (once again, the spine).

 However, a client wanting to read a particular node might not have any interest in reading the nodes above it.
-It knows the `path` from the root node to a target node in the tree and wants to read only the node at the end of that path.
-This is called a `random read`: a read that has no necessary relationship to any read before it.
+It knows the [path](#glossary) from the root node to a target node in the tree and wants to read only the node at the end of that path.
+This is called a [random read](#glossary): a read that has no necessary relationship to any read before it.
 For a practical example of a random read, consider an application that allows saving "bookmarks" or "links" to content somewhere in the tree which can be easily dereferenced later to access that content.
 Or, note that the first read of a partial checkout can be a random read if it doesn't care about its ancestry.
 Random reads also give applications more architectural freedom as unrelated components can use paths to query different parts of the tree without having to pass around the root of the tree or the root of a subtree to all components.
 However, such a read still requires downloading the whole spine of chunks above the target node in order to find it.
 These downloads cannot be done in parallel; each chunk must finish downloading in order to find the keys of the chunks below it.
 A client could easily implement a "random" read function itself that simply walks down the tree.
-However, providing a random read API as a built-in function will allow it to take advantage of the optimizations introduced in the sections below which reduce the cost of a random read, especially in deep trees.
+However, providing a random read API as a built-in function will allow it to take advantage of the optimizations detailed in [Appendix A](#appendix-a-chunk-data-structure-implementations) which reduce the cost of a random read, especially in deep trees.

 ## Tree Shapes